lspector/lspector.github.io/publications.md

 ## Conference and Workshop Papers

+Ni, A., and L. Spector.
+2024.
+Effective Adaptive Mutation Rates for Program Synthesis.
+In _Proceedings of the Genetic and Evolutionary Computation Conference (GECCO '24)._ Association for Computing Machinery, New York, NY, USA.

+Helmuth, T., J. Fedoroff, E. Pantridge, and L. Spector.
+2024.
+Facilitating Function Application in Code Building Genetic Programming.
+In _Proceedings of the Genetic and Evolutionary Computation Conference (GECCO '24)._ Association for Computing Machinery, New York, NY, USA.

 Boldi, R., A. Bao, M. Briesch, T. Helmuth, D. Sobania, L. Spector, and A. Lalejini.
 2024.
 Untangling the Effects of Down-Sampling and Selection in Genetic Programming.
 In _Artificial Life Conference Proceedings, ALIFE-2024._

 Ding, L., J. Zhang, J. Clune, L. Spector, and J. Lehman.
 2024.
 Quality Diversity through Human Feedback: Towards Open-Ended Diversity-Driven Optimization.
 In _Proceedings of The Forty-first International Conference on Machine Learning, ICML-2024_.